Patrick Mahomes: 2018 season

-On January 30, 2018, the Chiefs announced they had agreed to trade Smith to the Washington Redskins, elevating Mahomes as starting quarterback.
+On January 30, 2018, the Chiefs announced they had agreed to trade Smith to the Washington Redskins, elevating Mahomes as the new starting quarterback.
 In his first game as the Chiefs starting quarterback, the Chiefs beat the division rival Los Angeles Chargers by a score of 38–28.
 Mahomes threw for 256 yards and four touchdowns with no interceptions and a 127.5 passer rating and was named AFC Offensive Player of the Week.
 His first career touchdown came on a 58-yard pass to wide receiver Tyreek Hill in the first quarter.

-The following week, Mahomes threw for 326 yards, six touchdowns, no interceptions, and a passer rating of 154.8.
+The following week against the Pittsburgh Steelers, Mahomes threw for 326 yards, six touchdowns, no interceptions, and a passer rating of 154.8 in the 42–37 victory.
 After throwing his fifth touchdown in the game, he broke the NFL record for most touchdown passes in a quarterback's first three career games.
 His sixth touchdown pass broke the NFL record for touchdown passes in a season's first two weeks.
-For his performance against the Pittsburgh Steelers, Mahomes won his second consecutive AFC Offensive Player of the Week award, the first quarterback since Tom Brady in 2011 to start the season with back-to-back player of the week awards.
+For his performance against the Steelers, Mahomes won his second consecutive AFC Offensive Player of the Week award, the first quarterback since Tom Brady in 2011 to start the season with back-to-back player of the week awards.
 Mahomes was named AFC Offensive Player of the Month for September.

 In week 4, against the Denver Broncos on Monday Night Football, he passed for 304 yards and a touchdown and had one rushing touchdown in the 27–23 comeback victory.
 In week 6, against the New England Patriots, he passed for 352 yards, four touchdowns, and two interceptions in a 43–40 loss on Sunday Night Football.
 In the following game, Mahomes and the Chiefs bounced back with a 45–10 victory over the Cincinnati Bengals.
 In the victory, he passed for 358 yards, four touchdowns, and one interception.
-In the next game, a 30–23 win over the Denver Broncos, Mahomes recorded a third consecutive game with four passing touchdowns on 303 passing yards and one interception.
-During Monday Night Football against the Los Angeles Rams in week 11, Mahomes finished with 478 passing yards, six touchdowns, and three interceptions as the Chiefs lost 51–54.
+In the next game, a 30–23 win over the Broncos, Mahomes recorded a third consecutive game with four passing touchdowns on 303 passing yards and one interception.
+During Monday Night Football against the Los Angeles Rams in week 11, Mahomes finished with 478 passing yards, six touchdowns, and three interceptions as the Chiefs lost 54–51.
+The loss marked the first time in NFL history where a team put up at least 50 points and lost.
 His 478 passing yards were the most for a single game by any quarterback for the 2018 season.